 6. Can you tell me about a time you lacked the skills or knowledge to complete an assignment?
 How did you solve this task?

-This behavioral question reveals details about a candidate’s work style (teamwork, problem-solving, communication, etc.).
+These behavioral job fit questions reveal details about a candidate’s work style (teamwork, problem-solving, communication, etc.).
 You want to know how a candidate responds to change, faces challenges, approaches learning opportunities, and whether they can problem-solve.

 7. What challenges are you looking for in this position?
 How do you see your further career development?